 While we picked the overall best tool, certain diagram tools contain features best suited for live network mapping versus hypothetical plans and drawings.
 Below we’ll dive into the details for each tool so you can find what best fits your needs.

-SolarWinds Network Topology Mapper is our top choice for the best network diagramming tool on the market for administrators.
-A built-in network scanner probes the network during its first launch to find devices and map out the architecture of your network.
+SolarWinds Network Topology Mapper has a built-in network scanner that probes the network during its first launch to find devices and map out the architecture of your network.
 This probe automatically checks the network for changes, and can manually be told to check the network upon request.

 The tool supports a wide range of discovery protocols including SNMP, WMI, ICMP, CDP, and numerous others.
 If you’re a large-scale network you can use the filtering options to hide or display specific groups of devices, IP ranges, or entire subnets for view.